 Weight: 4 oz.

-Specific Features: Contains specific formula to reduce heat and eliminate excessive wear.
-Good for protection against dirt and rust.
+Specific features: Contains a specific formula to reduce heat and eliminate excessive wear, good for protection against dirt and rust

-Description: Slip2000 EWG Lube, 4-Ounce is the only true grease being looked at on this list and for that, it is the best option we are looking at in terms of protection.
-Dirt, dust and water will not be a problem with this heavy, thick grease.
+Description: The Slip2000 Extreme Weapon Grease is the only true grease being looked at on this list, and for that, it is the best option we are looking at in terms of protection.
+Dirt, dust, and water will not be a problem with this heavy, thick grease.

-It is a bit more expensive than the other options, but its thickness means a little goes a long way and you won’t have to worry about replacing it anytime soon.
+It is a bit more expensive than the other options, but its thickness means a little goes a long way, and you won’t have to worry about replacing it anytime soon.
 A one time application can serve for a longer time and still keep wear associated with friction in control.

 Weight: 2 oz.